As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 Once qualified, the usual route in private practice is to gain experience before going on to become a partner of a firm.
 There may be an intermediary 'associate' step before partnership in some firms.

-You may decide to specialise in a certain area of patents, such as chemical patents, or choose to spend time helping the firm expand and develop.
+You may decide to specialise in a certain technical area of patents, such as chemical patents, or choose to spend time helping the firm expand and develop.
 However, you'll still be expected to make a significant contribution towards patent work.

-It's also possible to become a self-employed patent attorney, either taking on freelance work or setting up your own patent agency.
+Some patent attorneys choose to qualify as a trade mark attorney.
 Alternatively, you could choose to develop your career by becoming a patent examiner working for the IPO, examining patent applications from the other side.

 How would you rate this page?